microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgUserAuthenticationTemporaryAccessPassMethod.md

 # New-MgUserAuthenticationTemporaryAccessPassMethod

 ## SYNOPSIS
-Create new navigation property to temporaryAccessPassMethods for users
+Represents a Temporary Access Pass registered to a user for authentication through time-limited passcodes.

 ## SYNTAX